Frequently Asked Questions

 Fees vary depending on the college.
 Government colleges usually charge between ₹20,000 – ₹1,00,000 per year, while private colleges may charge between ₹2,00,000 – ₹5,00,000 per year.

-The curriculum includes subjects like Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic Medicine, Community Medicine, Surgery, ENT, Ophthalmology, and other clinical subjects.
+The curriculum includes subjects like Dental Anatomy, Oral Pathology, Oral Medicine, Prosthodontics, Orthodontics, Periodontics, Conservative Dentistry, Oral Surgery, Community Dentistry, and other clinical subjects.

-The final year includes a 12-month internship where students get hands-on training in hospitals across various departments like Medicine, Surgery, Pediatrics, and allied specialties.
+The final year includes a 12-month internship where students get hands-on training in dental hospitals across various departments like Oral Surgery, Prosthodontics, Orthodontics, and allied specialties.

-BDS graduates are trained in dental science and can diagnose, treat, and manage oral health conditions as per their registration.
+BDS graduates are trained in dentistry and can diagnose, treat dental conditions, and perform procedures as per their training and DCI registration.

-Graduates can go into clinical practice, pursue post-graduation (MDS in various specializations), join research, work in government or private hospitals, or start their own clinics and healthcare ventures.
+Graduates can go into clinical practice, pursue post-graduation (MDS in various specializations), join research, work in government or private dental hospitals, or start their own dental clinics.

 BDS from India is recognized in many countries.
-Graduates can pursue higher studies (MDS) or research in India or at international universities that accept Indian medical qualifications.
+Graduates can pursue higher studies (MDS) or research in India or at international universities that accept Indian dental qualifications.

 NEET-UG is the only entrance exam required for BDS admission in India.

-Government hospitals (CGHS, ESIC, state health departments), armed forces, private hospitals, pharmaceutical companies, and research centres offer jobs to BDS graduates.
+Government hospitals, armed forces dental corps, private dental hospitals, pharmaceutical companies, and research centres offer jobs to BDS graduates.

-Yes, students can appear for NEET-PG to pursue MDS in specializations like General Medicine, Surgery, Pediatrics, Orthopedics, Dermatology, Radiology, and many others.
+Yes, students can appear for NEET-MDS to pursue MDS in specializations like Oral Surgery, Orthodontics, Prosthodontics, Periodontics, and many others.

 Absolutely!
-Many graduates open their own clinics, partner in hospitals, or launch healthcare and telemedicine ventures.
+Many graduates open their own dental clinics, partner in hospitals, or launch dental care and tele-dentistry ventures.

 A fresh BDS dentist can earn around ₹25,000 – ₹40,000 per month initially, with potential growth up to ₹8–10 lakhs per year depending on experience and specialization.

 BDS from DCI-recognized colleges is valid in India.
-For practice abroad, graduates may need to meet the destination country's dental licensing requirements.
+For practice abroad, graduates may need to clear local licensing exams depending on the country.

 Didn't find your answer?